 Hydrogen Oxygen Therapy: What It Is, How It Works, and What the Research Shows

-This guide explains what hydrogen oxygen therapy actually is, separates the science from the marketing, reviews the clinical evidence, and covers practical details like devices, costs, and safety.
+This guide explains what hydrogen oxygen therapy is, what the clinical evidence does and does not show, how it differs from HBOT, and the practical details of devices, cost, and safety.

 Key Takeaways

-• Hydrogen oxygen therapy delivers a 66% H2 / 33% O2 gas mixture via nasal cannula at normal atmospheric pressure
+• Hydrogen oxygen therapy delivers roughly 66% H2 and 33% O2 gas via nasal cannula at 1.0 ATA (normal pressure).

-• Molecular hydrogen acts as a selective antioxidant, neutralizing hydroxyl radicals (OH·) and peroxynitrite (ONOO-) while preserving beneficial reactive oxygen species1
+• Molecular hydrogen acts as a selective antioxidant, neutralizing hydroxyl radicals and peroxynitrite while sparing signaling molecules like hydrogen peroxide and nitric oxide (Ohsawa et al., Nature Medicine, 2007).

-• Evidence for non-COVID conditions (cancer, COPD, neurodegenerative disease) is limited to preclinical studies and small pilot trials
+• Evidence for cancer, COPD, and neurodegenerative disease is limited to preclinical work and small pilot trials.

-Hydrogen oxygen therapy uses an electrolyzer to split water (H2O) into its component gases: hydrogen and oxygen.
-The resulting gas mixture, approximately 66% hydrogen and 33% oxygen by volume, is delivered to the patient through a nasal cannula at atmospheric pressure.
-Flow rates typically range from 300 mL/min to 3,000 mL/min depending on the device.
+Hydrogen oxygen therapy uses an electrolyzer to split water into hydrogen and oxygen, then delivers the combined gas through a nasal cannula at atmospheric pressure.
+The mixture is approximately 66% hydrogen and 33% oxygen by volume, reflecting the 2:1 ratio of water (H2O).
+Flow rates range from about 300 mL/min on entry devices to 3,000 mL/min on clinical units.

 The therapy goes by several names: